coinlab/bitcoin-docs/a-bitcoin-primer.md

 A computational attack would be very difficult to carry out today.
 The total computational power of the Bitcoin network is the equivalent of [over 100 PetaFLOPs][BitcoinWatch] (the number of computations it can perform per second).
-By comparison, this is about 10 times the speed of the world’s greatest supercomputer, [Japan’s K computer][K Computer], at 10.51 PetaFLOPs.
+By comparison, this is about 10 times the speed of the world's greatest supercomputer, [Japan's K computer][K Computer], at 10.51 PetaFLOPs.
 The expense of creating a large supercomputer outweighs any potential gains that could come from the ability to double spend a portion of Bitcoins.